 - Aoife Hunt: Industrial Modelling Expert

 - James Grime: Internet Maths Phenomenon

 - Nicole Cozens: Maths Teacher and Exam Expert

 - Simon Singh: BAFTA Award-winning Documentary Maker

 - Steve Mould: Science YouTuber

 Exam skills: Maths Fest is deliberately designed to reinforce normal school lessons.
 The goal is to return your students to you motivated to study for their maths courses at school.
-For 2020 we are going to have a new focus on revision and exam techniques.
+For 2021 we will continue our focus on revision and exam techniques.
 We will have an exams skills section of the day and there will also be revision tips in the student booklet alongside the puzzles, competitions and programme as normal.

 Looking for a half-day event instead?
 Maths Inspiration runs interactive half-day lecture shows in major theatres around the country.
 They are aimed at sixth-formers and Year 11s who want to see how maths connects to the real world, but for whom a whole day of maths is (for whatever reason) a bit much.